 HSP 436 Casino OperationsPrerequisite: HSP 354 or concurrent enrollment.

 This course provides an overview of the gaming industry with an emphasis on casino hotel operations as an integral part of the hospitality industry.
 Topics include the history of gaming, casino layout and design, surveillance, demographic profiles, psychological profiles, and economic impact.

-HSP 480 Global Strategic Management in the Hospitality IndustryPrerequisite: senior standing; and HSP 310; and HSP 410 or concurrent enrollment.
+HSP 480 Global Strategic Management in the Hospitality IndustryPrerequisite: HSP 310; and HSP 410 or concurrent enrollment.

 This is an integrative course that focuses on managing the various components of the hospitality industry at both the business and the corporate level.
 Students use case studies as well as current events in the industry to understand the nature of strategic issues and their management in the hospitality industry.

-HSP 490 Advanced Hospitality LeadershipPrerequisite: senior standing; and MTH 130 or higher; and HSP 354 or concurrent enrollment; and Hospitality Leadership major or enrolled in Advanced Hospitality Leadership certificate.
+HSP 490 Advanced Hospitality LeadershipPrerequisite: HSP 354 or concurrent enrollment; and Hospitality Leadership major or enrolled in Advanced Hospitality Leadership certificate.

 An in-depth investigation into leadership principles and practices required of professionals in the hospitality industry.
 Public Affairs Capstone Experience course.